CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Step 4: Pre-Upload Filtering

-The Pre-Upload Filtering screen gives you the option to inventory your data and gain insight into the data before actually uploading it.
-Once inventoried, you are able to cull data by folders, file type, specific files, or date range to exclude data from processing and uploading to CloudNine Review.
+You can cull data by folders, file type, specific files, or date range to exclude it from processing and uploading to CloudNine Review.

 Overview of Pre-Upload Filtering